NOMANRAHIM77/Tesla-Clone/README.md

 A simple single page clone of tesla website 2024 front page.
-Tesla changed its front page design becaue i cloned it!🤣🤣
+Tesla changed its front page design because i cloned it!🤣🤣